 The word used for breathing-in is “inspiration,” which is the main function of the Lung, both physically and spiritually.
 To be properly “inspired,” we must create space by getting the old stale air out, along with old, preconceived notions of reality.
 In emotional and spiritual terms, the Lungs rule our processing of grief and trauma, and can be greatly detrimented by too much worry and sadness.
 Lungs balance the ability to yield and demand, give and take, hold on and let go.
 When the Lung (Metal) energy is out of balance, order and discipline are rigidly maintained, the emotions are kept under tight control, rules and routines become inflexible, and the body begins to stiffen up.
 Physically we are more prone to bronchial infections and sinusitis.
 Our allergies are amplified and issues like asthma and heaviness of the chest can appear.

 There are quite a few lung tonics out there that really help on a long term level, as well as select others that help with acute conditions — physically and energetically.
 The good news is that nature has provided us with a variety of herbs that provide medicinal constituents that support the entire respiratory system.

-We've donated 200+ and counting Lung Tea's to over 200 families in California to help with the current toxicity in the atmosphere.
+We've donated 1,000+ and counting of our Lung Tea to over 800 families and businesses in California to help with the current toxicity in the atmosphere.
 For those of you in need please send us a note or leave a comment in this blog.
-We now have it available on our site at a base cost for those of you who wish to send it to a loved one in need.
+We now have it available in a slightly larger size than our original donation-based bag, at a base cost for those of you who wish to pay it forward and send it to a loved one in need.